 Even if you’ve ridden on a Jet Ski, Sea-Doo or WaveRunner before, owning your own PWC is a much different experience.
 For those who are new to ownership — or simply riding a PWC at all — here’s some helpful advice:

 - Safety first: Don’t operate a PWC while intoxicated.
 Always wear a life vest while riding and ride in an area where you will not endanger other swimmers or boaters.
-If another individual or child is riding the PWC or riding with you on it, make sure they are also engaging in smart safety practices.
+If another individual or child is riding the PWC or riding with you, make sure they are also engaging in smart safety practices.

-- Learn from the pros: Whether you want to learn new tricks or strengthen your performance as a safe rider, a lesson taught by a professional can help riders of all experience levels.
+- Learn from the pros: Whether you want to learn new tricks or strengthen your performance as a safe rider, professional lessons can help riders of all experience levels.

-- Never neglect maintenance: Care for your PWC like you would any large investment.
+- Never neglect maintenance: Care for your PWC like you would any significant investment.
 Keep it clean and covered when not in use.
-Winterize it during the colder months and make sure it’s washed and dried properly after leaving the water in the summer months.
+Winterize it during the colder months, and make sure it’s washed and dried properly after leaving the water in the summer months.
 Perform routine maintenance checks and always address any areas of concern.